Rkovl/rpgGame/README.md

 [Ryan Kovlaske:](https://github.com/Rkovl)

-My first project every done and I would love to go back and clean it up
+This is my first project and I would love to go back and clean it up at some point